-Parrots have relatively good hearing, although they can’t hear very high or low frequencies.
-On average, parrots have a hearing frequency of 200 Hz to 8.5 kHz.
-Parrots are sensitive to pitch, tone, and rhythm, and this means that they can identify parrots from their singing voice and call.
+Parrots have a hearing frequency of 200 Hz to 8.5 kHz.
+They’re sensitive to pitch, tone, and rhythm, so they can identify other parrots from their singing voice and call.

 Do Parrots Have Ears?

-Parrots don’t have ears on the sides of their heads.
-Instead, they have ear holes hidden by auricular feathers slightly behind the eyes.
+Parrots have ear holes on either side of the head, hidden by auricular feathers slightly behind the eyes.
 They expose two small holes when the feathers part, but they usually remain hidden.

 The feathers covering the ears keep the wind out while flying, reducing unnecessary noise that could distract or confuse the parrot.
-They also protect them from air turbulence, dust, debris, and rain.
+Also, this protects them from air turbulence, dust, debris, and rain.

 They have an inner ear bone called the columella, which connects to the eardrum.
 The inner ear is bathed in fluid, while the outer and middle ears are filled with air.

-- Semi-circular canals, which enable the parrot to balance.
+- Semi-circular canals: Enables the parrot to balance.

 - Utriculus: Another balancing aid.

-- Cochlea, which is a hollow, fluid-filled bone containing a basilar membrane.
+- Cochlea: A hollow, fluid-filled bone containing a basilar membrane.

 - Lagena: Detects low-frequency sounds.

 - Sacculus: Detects high-frequency sounds.

 Also, parrots have a three-boned ear structure consisting of the malleus, mancus, and stapes.